jdekerautem/TurtleBot-Receptionist/README.md

     source your_catkin_workspace/devel/setup.bash

-How to run FACE_DETECTION -- Make sure you are in catkin workspace directory:
+How to run FACE_DETECTION -- Make sure you are in catkin workspace directory, and that your webcam is plugged in.
+In case you have more than one camera plugged into the computer, you would need to choose which one to use by modifying the parameter "value" at line 7 of webcamstream/launch/uvcCamLaunch.launch:

     roslaunch webcamstream uvc_cam.launch
     rosrun ros_opencv_converter face_detection